intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

 conda activate zoo
 pip install analytics-zoo[torch]
 ```
-Note that the extra dependencies (including jep, cloudpickle, torch, torchvision) will be installed by specifying [torch].
+Note that the extra dependencies (including BigDL, torch, torchvision, jep, cloudpickle, conda-pack) will be installed by specifying [torch].

 3. How to determine how many resources do you use in analytics-zoo's distributed mode?